Aspartic acid: Other biochemical roles

 Aspartate has many other biochemical roles.
 It is a metabolite in the urea cycle and participates in gluconeogenesis.
 It carries reducing equivalents in the malate-aspartate shuttle, which utilizes the ready interconversion of aspartate and oxaloacetate, which is the oxidized (dehydrogenated) derivative of malic acid.
 Aspartate donates one nitrogen atom in the biosynthesis of inosine, the precursor to the purine bases.
 In addition, aspartic acid acts as a hydrogen acceptor in a chain of ATP synthase.
 Dietary L-aspartic acid has been shown to act as an inhibitor of Beta-glucuronidase, which serves to regulate enterohepatic circulation of bilirubin and bile acids.

 Neurotransmitter

 Aspartate (the conjugate base of aspartic acid) stimulates NMDA receptors, though not as strongly as the amino acid neurotransmitter L-glutamate does.
 Aspartate is the "A" in NMDA (N-methyl-D-aspartate receptor).

-Applications & market
+Applications and market

 In 2014, the global market for aspartic acid was 39.3 e3short ton or about $117 million annually.
 The three largest market segments include the U.S., Western Europe, and China.
 Current applications include biodegradable polymers (polyaspartic acid), low calorie sweeteners (aspartame), scale and corrosion inhibitors, and resins.